 Singapore Comics Showcase

-Find out how prejudiced attitudes towards comics changed, when a series of educational comics became bestsellers.
+Find out how prejudiced attitudes towards comics changed when a series of educational comics became bestsellers.

-The 24 Hours Comics Day Nationalism
+The “24 Hours Comics Day” Nationalism

 Participants also used the opportunity to create comics that express their opinions about social issues.
-For instance Japanese art director Emiko Iwasaki’s anger is palpable in her story, Wish, which documents the discrimination and sexual harassment faced by women in Japan.
+For instance, Japanese art director Emiko Iwasaki’s anger is palpable in her story, Wish, which documents the discrimination and sexual harassment faced by women in Japan.

-Other past works include humour strips, such as Clio Ding’s Kevin and Magical Nonsense (2011), and adventure stories such as Benjamin Chee’s Gate of Joy (2012), which are influenced by the Japanese manga and anime styles of cartoons.
+Other past works include humour strips, such as Clio Ding’s Kevin and Magical Nonsense (2011), and adventure stories such as Benjamin Chee’s Gate of Joy (2012), which are influenced by the Japanese manga and anime style of cartoons.
 Many of the artists are still developing and finding their own voices and it is encouraging to see these talents bravely exploring their creativity in public.

 A Collection of Our Shared Memories